Combined therapy of extra-abdominal desmoids | Canada Hyperbarics Skip to main content

 What They Found

-The study concluded that radiation therapy given before surgery was an important method for preventing tumor recurrence.
-If tumors were not completely removed during surgery, additional radiation after the operation was recommended.
+The study concluded that radiation therapy given before surgery was an important method for preventing tumour recurrence.
+If tumours were not completely removed during surgery, additional radiation after the operation was recommended.
 While radiation alone could achieve a cure, it required very high total doses.
 The researchers noted it was difficult to determine the advantages of adding hyperbaric oxygenation to radiation therapy based on the frequency of recurrences.

 What This Means for Canadian Patients